 Joseph Davies, the Welsh International from Shropshire.

-The picture above shows the last resting of Joseph Davies who played for Everton during the season that they became founder members of the Football League.
-He had been born, 27-6-1869, at St Martins in North West Shropshire and baptised at Preesgwyn Methodist Chapel.
-Records reveal that he was the son of Stephen Davies, a Blacksmith at the local Coal Mine, and his wife Harriet.
+The picture above shows the last resting place of Joseph Davies who played for Everton during the season that they became founder members of the Football League.
+He was born on 27 June 1869 at St Martins in north west Shropshire and baptised at Preesgwyn Methodist Chapel.
+He was the son of Stephen Davies, a blacksmith at the local coal mine, and his wife Harriet.
 Both of them had been born in St Martins.
-The 1881 census finds the family living Chirk Bank Row in Weston Rhyn where Joseph, along with his two brothers, is listed as a Scholar.
-On leaving school he began working at the local Colliery and was playing for Chirk AAA from when he joined Everton in November 1888.
-It is reasonable to assume that he lived, during his time with Everton, at the family home because he could catch a train from the tiny local Railway Station (now closed) to Chester and change on to a train that would take him to Liverpool.
+The 1881 census finds the family living at Chirk Bank Row in Weston Rhyn where Joseph, along with his two brothers, is listed as a scholar.
+On leaving school he began working at the local colliery and was playing for Chirk AAA, from where he joined Everton in November 1888.
+It is possible that he lived, during his time with Everton, at the family home because he could catch a train from the tiny local railway station (now closed) to Chester and change on to a train that would take him to Liverpool.

-The young Welshman was trust straight in to an Everton forward line, playing at outside left, that was changing virtually from week to week.
-He made his debut, 1-12-1889, against West Bromwich Albion at Stoney Lane where the home side won by 4 goals to 1.
-Nevertheless, after being switched to the right wing, he took to the field against Stoke on a dark and gloomy day at the Victoria Ground.
-The score was standing at 0-0 when the referee, owing to the onset of darkness, stopped the game after eighty minutes and the players left the field (The game was not replayed)
+The young Welshman was thrust straight in to an Everton forward line, that was changing virtually from week to week.
+Playing at outside left, he made his debut on 1 December 1889 against West Bromwich Albion at Stoney Lane, where the home side won by four goals to one.
+After being switched to the right wing, he took to the field against Stoke on a dark and gloomy day at the Victoria Ground.
+The score was standing at 0-0 when the referee, owing to the onset of darkness, stopped the game after eighty minutes and the players left the field.
+The game was not replayed.

-Davies was then re-placed at Preston by John Angus who had recently joined Everton from the 3rd L R V but was back in the side for the visit of Stoke and scored in 2-1 win.
-He then kept his place for the visit of Preston North End where a capacity crowd looked on as Everton where beaten by 2 goals 0.
-Davies took part in the next three Football League games, where Everton failed to register a single point, and then scored his second goal for the club in a 3-1 win over Blackburn Rovers in the final game of the season.
-He then became the first player, on the Everton register, to win an International cap.
+Davies was then replaced at Preston by John Angus who had recently joined Everton from the Third Lanarkshire Rifle Volunteers, but was back in the side for the visit of Stoke and scored in a 2-1 win.
+He then kept his place for the visit of Preston North End where a capacity crowd looked on, as Everton where beaten by two goals to nil.
+Davies took part in the next three Football League games, in which Everton failed to register a single point, and then scored his second goal for the club in a 3-1 win over Blackburn Rovers in the final game of the season.
+He then became the first player, on the Everton register, to win an international cap.

-Joseph Davies, like his Everton team mate George Farmer before him, had been born in Shropshire but accepted the invitation to play for Wales and made his debut, 15-4-1889, in a 0-0 draw against Scotland at the Racecourse Ground in Wrexham.
+Joseph Davies, like his Everton team mate George Farmer before him, had been born in Shropshire but accepted the invitation to play for Wales and made his debut on 15 April 1889 in a 0-0 draw against Scotland at the Racecourse Ground in Wrexham.
 Two weeks later he won his second cap when he played for Wales against Ireland in Belfast.

-Joseph Davies played his final game for Everton at Manchester, in a friendly against Newton Heath, and was not retained by the club when the season came to an end.
-He returned to play football with Chirk where he gained another two International caps before going on a great Odyssey that would eventually bring him back to Shropshire.
+Joseph played his final game for Everton at Manchester, in a friendly against Newton Heath, and was not retained by the club when the season came to an end.
+He returned to play football with Chirk where he gained another two international caps before going on a great odyssey that would eventually bring him back to Shropshire.

 Joseph Davies, centre, with his Welsh team mates.
 Seated in the foreground is Charlie Parry of Everton.